galvdat-hthieu/vgupe2024_team8/Report.md

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/68812852/a79076d6-aa19-4d41-ae23-5ee8cb017529" width="400" height="400">

-- To add consumable: click "Add" at the bottom left of the GUI, fill out the fields -> click "Ok" -> click "Refresh" to load the consumable list again.
+- To add consumable: click "Add" at the bottom left of the GUI, fill out the fields -> click "Ok" -> click "Refresh" to load the consumable list again. (only user Authorized)

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/68812852/721a0c27-17da-49e7-8910-fca6935fd03d" width="400" height="400">

-- To edit a consumable information : Choose a consumable on the list -> click "Edit" at the bottom left -> Change information in the field -> click "Ok"
+- To edit a consumable information : Choose a consumable on the list -> click "Edit" at the bottom left -> Change information in the field -> click "Ok" (only user Authorized)

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/68812852/a689ee14-ec01-40b8-8c3d-2ca9d2efd2d9" width="400" height="400">

-- To delete an consumable : Choose an consumable on the list -> click "Delete" .
+- To delete an consumable : Choose an consumable on the list -> click "Delete" . (only user Authorized)

 - To export consumable list into .csv file : click export at the bottom right.
 The .csv file will be save on the current working directory.